LevPredko/football-manager/README.md

 - Calculation of the transfer fee is based on the player's age and experience.
 - Transfer fee support for teams.
 - Protection of transactions (annotation `@Transactional`).

+## Unit Tests

+###The project includes comprehensive unit tests to ensure the reliability of core functionalities:

+- *PlayerServiceImplTest:*
+  - Tests for creating, updating, deleting, and retrieving players.
+  - Validates business rules (e.g., minimum age for players).
+  - Ensures proper exception handling for invalid operations.

+- *TeamServiceImplTest:*
+  - Tests for creating, updating, and retrieving teams.
+  - Verifies correct mapping to `TeamDTO` objects.
+  - Handles scenarios where a team is not found.

+- *TransferServiceImplTest:*
+  - Tests for transferring players between teams, covering scenarios such as successful transfers, player/team not found, and insufficient balance.
+  - Verifies that the transfer details, including player name, previous team, and new team, are accurately mapped to the TransferDTO.
+  - Ensures that proper exceptions are thrown for invalid operations, such as player not found, target team not found, or insufficient balance.
+  - Confirms that the repository methods (save, findById) are called with the correct parameters and the transfer is saved appropriately.